Guan Li: Age

-The Guan Li ceremony typically occurs when a man reaches 20 years old.
+The Guan Li ceremony typically occurs when a man reaches 20 years old and when a girl reaches 15.

 Location and organization of ceremony

 The ceremony takes place in the young man's ancestral temple on a carefully chosen date, which was considered auspicious, and it was organized by a respectable senior relative of the young man.
 It could also be done by the eastern stairs (which was the entrance typically used by the master of the house) if the boy was a son by the proper wife, to symbolize that he was in the succession line.

 On the day of the ceremony, many guests were invited, including the parents of the young man, the master of the ceremony, and an assistant.

 Procedures of ceremony

 The procedures of ceremony occur through the following steps: